-Financial aid guidelines
+Financial aid at ASL

 In order to assess each family’s financial situation as fairly and consistently as possible, ASL uses the principles and recommendations of the School and Student Service for Financial Aid (SSS).
 Calculations for financial aid awards consider all aspects of a family’s finances.
 In addition to income, the School will also look at family assets and expenditure.

 A confidential Financial Aid Committee made up of school administrators examines the information provided by the SSS analysis along with other information provided by the family and makes an award based on the demonstrated need of the family and the resources available at the School.
+For additional information about submitting information please visit Apply for Financial Aid.

 The School anticipates that both parents will participate in contributing to the tuition costs of their children.
 Except when there are young children not yet of school age at home, the expectation is that both parents in a family will be engaged in full-time employment.
 The School will impute a wage for a non-working parent.
 Families who experience temporary loss of employment may be considered for short-term assistance.